richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_SSIS.md

 - Open SQL Server Management Studio and connect to the Azure SQL Server
 - Verify that the deployed packages appear under `Integration Services Catalogs → SSISDB`

 ------------------------- ------------------------- ------------------------- -------------------------

 ## Exercise 4: Create Pipeline

+- Navigate to Azure Data Factory Studio >> "Author" and create a new pipeline
+- Drag an "Execute SSIS Package" activity onto the pipeline canvas and configure:

 ------------------------- ------------------------- ------------------------- -------------------------
 ------------------------- ------------------------- ------------------------- -------------------------